Nixon Peabody LLP

 June 2, 2022

-By Robert Pepple and Jonathan Assia
+By Jonathan Assia

 The California Supreme Court just tripled the liability in most wage and hour lawsuits—by redefining unpaid meal and rest break “premiums” as unpaid “wages.”

-What’s the Impact?
+What’s the impact?

 • California law punishes the failure to pay earned wages much more severely than the failure to pay penalties—this redefinition of premiums as wages means the more severe penalty scheme now applies to meal and rest beak claims